 Participation will require twelve months of professional development with full participation in all classes and completion of all learning assignments:

-- As we get closer to November, it may require additional time to plan and deliver your team presentation.
+- As we get closer to October, your project may require additional time to complete your team's paper & PPT presentation.

-- Dates for classes are 2-3 weeks apart and are not consistently set, for example, every other Wednesday from 9 - 5.
+- Dates for classes are usually 4 weeks apart and are not consistently set, for example, every other Wednesday from 9 - 5.

 The Duke Management Academy (DMA) is a significant investment in your professional growth, by Duke, your leaders, and by you.
 Participants nominate themselves, and must obtain a letter of recommendation from the Division leadership as outlined above.
 Candidates will be chosen from a pool of nominees based on the strength of their application, Statement of Intent, and Letter of Recommendation.